We want to see your spring photos!

-Michelle Esmali sent us this photo of her children getting out and enjoying the nice weather with their cousins last week in Wahpeton.
+Desiree Siegel, Campbell, Minnesota, sent in these photos of an eagle and eaglets on the nest.
+She wrote, ‘I spotted the adult eagle two weeks prior and took a picture and was surprised by the babies in the nest as well, once I uploaded them onto my laptop.
+I didn’t see them when I took the picture.
+I love to drive the backroads and look for them, and just happened to get lucky with these guys.’

-Share your spring photos with us for a chance to be seen in print!
+Send in your spring photos to editor@wahpetondailynews.com for a chance to be featured in print.

 Post a comment as